espoirMur/end-to-end-rag/ReadMe.md

 Renaming Task:

 - Build the Generative Model
+- Deploy generative ai and set it container
 - Deploy it with Triton, opitmize
 - Setup KubeFlow
 - Setup design the kubernetes components.